"She lives the poetry she cannot write" – Wilde

 “It won’t be for a few months, mind you.”

 So that was that.
-A mooring comes up in one of the loveliest and liveliest spots on the canal system; a sort of service station on the narrow canals, a hub that bank people don’t know about, but which canal folk know as a boat-friendly town.
+A mooring comes up in one of the loveliest and liveliest spots on the canal system; a sort of service station on the narrow canals, a hub that bank people don’t know about, but which canal folk know very well as a boat-friendly town.
 The Co-op will deliver to your boat here, and there is one of the oldest dry docks on the system.
 Just uphill is a little yard where famous working boats, the grubby queens of the waterway, are healed and relaunched.
 Here Roger collects signal boxes and old railway cars and unusual, ragged machinery, and brings it all back to wholeness with a mixture of love and welding.

 Did I want the mooring?
 Reader, I would have married him.
 Instead I sent him a cheque for £400 and started looking at maps.